splintersuidman/blur/README.md

 - `disable`: disable blurring.
 Every desktop will get its wallpaper specified with `<space>_wallpaper`, but not blurred.

 - `reset`: reset wallpaper on all spaces.
+The wallpaper will be set to the wallpaper specified with `chunkc set wallpaper`.
 This also disables blurring.

 ## How to install
 ### With Homebrew